This post may contain affiliate links. Please read my disclosure policy.

-In my Autoimmune Disease 101 series, learn what autoimmune disease is, what causes it, how what you eat and how you live affect it, and the diets I recommend to help with symptoms.
+In my free (no email needed) Autoimmune Disease 101 series, learn what autoimmune disease is, what causes it, how what you eat and how you live affect it, and the diets I recommend to help with symptoms.
 Watch/Read Part 1 here.

-[SEE HOW I GOT BETTER FROM A RECENT FLARE]
+SEE HOW I GOT BETTER FROM A HASHIMOTO'S FLARE

 Subscribe to my YouTube Channel to make sure you get to see all my videos (what I eat, how I'm doing with my Hashi's flare, what I do to keep it under control, living with an autoimmune disease, and more).

-My Paleo freebie library has a ton of stuff I've created over the 4+ years I've been blogging, including recipe books, meal plans, guides to shopping, eating on a budget, stress relief tips, special trainings, etc. It's meant to be a one-stop go-to resource for you to make this whole thing easier (because having an autoimmune disease is already hard enough!)
+My Paleo & AIP freebie library has a ton of stuff that I've created over the 5+ years I've been blogging, including recipe books, meal plans, freezer cooking guides, guides to shopping, eating on a budget, stress relief tips, special trainings, etc. It's meant to be a one-stop go-to resource for you to make this whole thing easier (because having an autoimmune disease is already hard enough!)
 Get the password here.

 More posts you might like….